hrs/engine-mode/README.md

   :keybinding "d")
 ```

-`C-c / d` is now bound to the new function `engine/search-duckduckgo`!
+`C-x / d` is now bound to the new function `engine/search-duckduckgo`!
 Nifty.

 If you'd like to see a video on the whys and wherefores of this mode, check out
 [the talk @hrs gave at EmacsNYC].